EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Ethics Statement

-\paragraph{Broader Impacts.} EquiformerV2 achieves more accurate approximation of quantum mechanical calculations and demonstrates one further step toward replacing DFT force fields with machine learned ones.
-By demonstrating its promising results, we hope to encourage the community to make further progress in applications like material design and drug discovery than to use it for adversarial purposes.
-Additionally, the method only facilitates identification of molecules or materials of specific properties, and there are substantial hurdles from their large-scale deployment.
-Finally, we note that the proposed method is general and can be applied to different problems like protein structure prediction~\cite{equifold} as long as inputs can be modeled as 3D graphs.
+EquiformerV2 achieves more accurate approximation of quantum mechanical calculations and demonstrates one further step toward being able to replace DFT compute force fields with machine learned ones for practical applications in chemistry and material science.
+We hope these promising results will encourage the community to make further progress in applications like material design and drug discovery, rather than use these methods for adversarial purposes.
+We note that these methods only facilitate the identification of molecules or materials with specific properties; there remain substantial hurdles to synthesize and deploy such molecules or materials at scale.
+Finally, we note that the proposed method is general and can be applied to different problems like protein structure prediction~\citep{equifold} as long as inputs can be modeled as 3D graphs.

-\paragraph{Limitations.} Although EquiformerV2 improves upon state-of-the-art methods on the large and diverse OC20 dataset, we acknolwdge that the performance gains brought by scaling to higher degrees and the proposed architectural improvements can depend on tasks and datasets.
-For example, the increased expressivity may lead to overfitting on smaller datasets like QM9~\cite{qm9_1, qm9_2} and MD17~\cite{md17_1, md17_2, md17_3}.
-However, the issue can be mitigated by pre-training on large datasets like OC20~\cite{oc20} and PCQM4Mv2~\cite{pcqm4mv2} optionally via denoising~\cite{pretraining_via_denoising} and then finetuning on smaller datasets.